gre/gre/plots/examples/732/README.md

   - inktober
 ---

-Plotted with fountain pen on A6 paper for the 13th day of Inktober 2022.
+Plotted with White gel pen on A6 black paper for the 13th day of Inktober 2022.